-To further ensure that charter school students are able to participate and benefit from grant funds to an extent equal to all other public school students, Florida will set aside RTTT funds for a competitive grant that would allow potential vendors to submit bids that meet the unique needs of charter school students in ways that align with one or more of the assurances.
+To further ensure that charter school students are able to participate and benefit from grant funds to an extent equal to all other public school students, Florida will set aside RTTT funds for a competitive grant that would allow potential vendors to submit proposals that meet the unique needs of charter school students in ways that align with one or more of the assurances.
 These vendors might include charter school membership organizations, charter operators, charter schools, charter authorizers, or any other entity with a product, program, or service that meets the unique needs of charter schools in a way that will increase student achievement.
-Vendor bids would have to demonstrate three things: 1) a demonstrated need for the product, program, or service among charter schools, 2) that the need and the product, program, or service is aligned with one or more of the four assurances, and 3) how their product, program, or service meets that need.
+Vendor proposals would have to demonstrate three things: 1) a need for the product, program, or service among charter schools, 2) that the need and the product, program, or service is aligned with one or more of the four assurances, and 3) how their product, program, or service meets that need.
 This could potentially include, but not necessarily be limited to, data systems for smaller charter schools that currently lack the systems necessary to implement data-driven instruction, or charter school principal and leadership training.
 Charter schools located in districts that do not to participate in RTTT will be given priority for such grants.
-The grant application process would begin at the start of the 2010-11 school year and would allow potential vendors to bid on sub-grants that would last through the end of the grant period.
+The grant application process would begin during the 2010-11 school year and would allow potential vendors to apply for subgrants that would last through the end of the grant period.

-(iv) The State provides charter schools with funding for facilities (for leasing facilities, purchasing facilities, or making tenant improvements), assistance with facilities acquisition, access to public facilities, the ability to share in bonds and mill levies, or other supports; and the extent to which the State does not impose any facility-related requirements on charter schools that are stricter than those applied to traditional public schools.
+(iv) The State provides charter schools with funding for facilities (for leasing facilities, purchasing facilities, or making tenant improvements), assistance with facilities acquisition, access to public facilities, the ability to share in bonds and mill levies, or other supports; and the extent to which the State does not impose any facility-related requirements on charter schools that are stricter than those applied to traditional public schools annual appropriation to its current amount of approximately \$57 million.
+The per-student amount of this facilities funding for eligible charter schools is comparable to the average per-student amount available to LEA schools across the state after districts' debt service is removed.
+Some school districts have chosen to provide charter schools with additional facilities funding from local property tax revenues as well.

 FDOE provides charter schools with facilities funding [ss.
 1002.33(9) and 1013.62, F.S.].
 Florida initiated a charter school facility funding program in 1998 by establishing a separate capital outlay program in statute.
-The Legislature appropriated \$7.8 million for charter school capital outlay in 2000 and, as the number of charter schools has grown, the Legislature has increased the annual appropriation to its current amount of approximately \$57 million.
-The per-student amount of this facilities funding for eligible charter schools is comparable to the average per-student amount available to district schools across the state after districts' debt service is removed.
-Some school districts have chosen to provide charter schools with additional facilities funding from local property tax revenues as well.
+The Legislature appropriated \$7.8 million for charter school capital outlay in 2000 and, as the number of charter schools has grown, the Legislature has increased the